+Survived?
 At Exhibition

 Survived?

 Job

-Last Residence

 Class on Ship Last Residence

+Class on Ship

 Age & Gender

 Name

 - How many passengers had the same last name as you?
 Did anyone have your whole name?
 Could any of these people be from your family?
 Why or why not? - Why were each of these people traveling and where were they going? - Create a family tree on separate paper.
 Highlight the names of your relatives who were alive in 1912, the year Titanic sailed.
-Are any of them still alive?